imgag/ClinCNV/README.md

 ## Pre-requisites

 We expect you to install ClinCNV on Linux or MacOS platforms.
-We expect you to install R (as new version as possible, we used ClinCNV with R 3.2.3, but you may experience problems installing libraries using the old version) and the following libraries:
+We expect you to install `R` (as new version as possible, we used ClinCNV with `R 3.2.3`, but you may experience problems installing libraries using the old version) and the following libraries:
 ```
 install.packages("robustbase")
 install.packages("MASS")